|Blinking Lights and Electronic Appliances||| Print ||

 What Can I Do If My Digital Clock Blinks?

-For an alarm clock that has battery backup, you may need to replace the battery.
+For an alarm clock with a battery backup, you may need to replace the battery.
 If there is no provision for a battery, consider replacing the clock.

 For sensitive electronic equipment that does not have a battery backup, you can purchase and install a separate battery backup system, commonly referred to as an uninterruptible power supply (UPS).
 A UPS has a battery and electronics which can power computers and electronic equipment for a short time.
 The goal of a UPS is to give you enough time to save information and/or shut down the equipment.
 If you want to get a UPS, you should seek assistance to select the right one for your intended use.